 Programmatic advertising is just the opposite, as it is totally automated.
-When direct media buying and selling may take days or weeks, programmatic advertising real time bidding solutions handle their tasks within milliseconds.
+When direct media buying and selling may take days or weeks, programmatic real time bidding solutions handle their tasks within milliseconds.

 Programmatic advertising spend will rise to $96.59 billion in the U.S